Tracking Tax Reform in 2025

 Weekly Update: February 14, 2025

 The House and Senate have released and advanced competing budget resolutions out of Committees.
 While both versions would officially kick start the budget reconciliation process, the two chambers have varying approaches on how to enact President Trump’s economic agenda.
-The House is pursuing “one big, beautiful bill” that would attempt to tackle everything, including expiring provisions of the TCJA, in one sweep.
+The House is pursuing “one, big, beautiful bill” that would attempt to tackle everything, including expiring provisions of the TCJA, in one sweep.
 Meanwhile, the Senate is advancing a narrower approach that aims to tackle energy, defense, and the border today, while saving TCJA for a later bill.
 Both packages propose cuts to federal spending, but the House’s proposal seeks to reduced federal costs by $1.5 to $2 trillion, which would put significant pressure on negotiators to find offsets.

 - [2/13/2025] House Advances Budget Resolution: The House Budget Committee voted to advance its version of a budget resolution along party lines.
 Leaders of the House Freedom Caucus endorsed the package after striking an agreement that would effective limit the amount of tax cuts allowed in a forthcoming package if negotiators are unable to reach $2 trillion in spending cuts.